-ECAs may choose to use the services of Trusted Agents to assist CMAs in performing identity verification tasks.
+ECAs may choose to use the services of Trusted Agents to assist CMAs in performing any identity verification and authorization verification tasks.
 A Trusted Agent is a person authorized to act as a representative of a CMA in providing Subscriber identity verification during the registration process.
-Trusted Agents do not have automated interfaces with CAs; they act on the behalf of the CA or the RA to only verify the identity of the Subscriber.
+Trusted Agents do not have automated interfaces with CAs; they act on the behalf of the CA or the RA to only verify the identity and/or authority of the Subscriber.
 Trusted Agents do not have privileged access to CMA functions, are considered agents of the CMA.
 Trusted agents are not considered CMA.